NakaginPhil/wdb_to_x3d/README.md

 The main console app:
 wdb_to_x3d.vb
+This includes a function converted from the java exemplar at http://www.euclideanspace.com/maths/geometry/rotations/conversions/matrixToAngle/

 Math helper classes used for matrix decomposition.
-I'm pretty sure I didnt write these from scratch and that they were based heavily on a small part of a much larger library, but can't recall what (at the time I had no intention of releasing this).
+These were converted from X3DOM js code:
 SFVec3f.vb
 SFMatrix4f.vb
 Quaternion.vb